instill-ai/instill-core/README.md

 $ make latest PROFILE=all
 ```

 🚀 That's it!
 Once all the services are up with health status, the UI is ready to go at http://localhost:3000!
+The login detail needed to start the onboarding process is in the documentation's [Quickstart](https://www.instill.tech/docs/v0.6.0-alpha/quickstart#self-hosted-instill-core) section.

 To shut down all running services:
 ```